Worcester Regional Airport: 2000–2020

 A revamp of the defunct airline Air Florida had planned to fly out of Worcester at the beginning of 2015 as a scheduled charter operation.
 However, the airline never got off the ground.

 On November 17, 2015, Rectrix Aviation opened a new fixed-base operator building and hangar in Worcester.
 Rectrix also launched flights between Worcester and Cape Cod in the summer of 2017 with their newly established commercial airline operation, Rectrix Shuttle.
 After two summers Rectrix replaced Worcester with Westchester County Airport on their route map ending the service after two summers due to low demand.

 On February 28, 2017, JetBlue announced it would expand its service at the airport, adding a daily non-stop flight to New York City.
 JetBlue did not provide a start date, but airline officials said the new flights would not begin until after the landing system was operational.
 The first revenue flight to New York left Worcester at 6 AM on May 3, 2018.
 Despite the same reliability found at Logan with the new landing system flights to JFK after three years have been 40-50 percent full.
 Although JetBlue had later suspended all flights due to the impact of the COVID-19 pandemic on aviation, the airline had announced intentions to resume services at the airport in the future, later announcing service would resume in August 2021.

 On April 9, 2018, American Airlines announced it would begin daily non-stop service from Worcester to Philadelphia on October 4, 2018.
 On June 4, American Airlines announced it would add a second daily flight and would be changing the schedule of the initial flight.
 The service would operate twice-daily on 50-seat Embraer ERJ-145s.
 Despite the efforts to add an additional frequency, Piedmont announced in February, only four months into service, a reduction to only one daily flight, starting in June 2019 due to low demand.
 American has since ended service to Worcester as of June 2020.

-On August 28, 2018, Delta Air Lines announced it would begin daily non-stop service from Worcester to Detroit Metropolitan Airport, operated by Delta Connection, which began on August 1, 2019, using 50-seat CRJ-200s.
+On August 28, 2018, Delta Air Lines announced it would begin daily non-stop service from Worcester to Detroit Metropolitan Airport, operated by Delta Connection, which began on August 1, 2019, using 50-seat Canadair CRJ-200 regional jets.